-Loaded with vegetables and made with grass-fed beef, these Instant Pot sloppy joes are a healthier, more nutrient-dense version of your favourite comfort food.
+Loaded with vegetables and made with grass-fed beef, this recipe for Instant Pot paleo sloppy joes is a healthier, more nutrient-dense version of your favourite comfort food.
 With half the calories of regular sloppy joes, you can indulge in this dish with no stress.
 Serve over sweet potatoes or with gluten-free buns.

 Instead of serving the sloppy joes over bread rolls, we baked a few vitamin-packed sweet potatoes until tender.
 You can, of course, serve the meat over other foods: pasta, rice, beans, veggies or good quality bread like sourdough.